zry98/movistar-home-hacks/README.en.md

 ## Important note

-Currently there are at least 2 different models of Movistar Home exist, check the sticker label on the bottom of your device to find out its model.
+Currently there are at least 2 different models of Movistar Home exist, check the sticker label on the bottom of your device to identify its model.

 ### `RG3205W`